heisenberg-88/NFS.ai/README.md

 ## Implementing self driving car in NFS:MW 2012 sandbox environment using tflearn-Alexnet CNN ,lane detection

+TRAINED AND TESTED ON PYTHON 3.7 & TENSORFLOW 2.5

 latest_ver_2...
 Currently in ver_2 , this model behavees better on highways and wide roads with proper lane markings.
 Accuracy = 93.6 %